RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/example-workflow_extended.rst

     mkdir tutorial; cd tutorial;

-We then download the lastest version of the *uORF-Tools* into the newly created project folder and unpack it.
+We then download the latest version of the *uORF-Tools* into the newly created project folder and unpack it.

 .. code-block:: bash